jamesstout/newznab/README.md

 my_newznab_no_threads.sh  --> Non Threaded downloading using MyIsam tables

 Run postprocess.sh, as root, to create a new file to remove postprocessing to it's own process. this will significantly decrease time per loop.

+To use the innodb script, you will need to clone the repo https://github.com/itandrew/Newznab-InnoDB-Dropin.git into misc/testing/

+This will make his scripts available and able to be run.

 What this script does: